 Event types for data models

-A request via the Redox Data Model API request comprises a JSON data model and event type.
+A request via the Redox Data Model API consists of a JSON data model and event type.
 The selected data model and event type define the type of information that's communicated via the Data Model API to your integration.
-Specifically, a data model represents the category of data while the event type defines the specific kind of interaction.
-Event types are either asynchronous or synchronous.
-Learn more general information about each of these:
+Specifically, a data model represents the category of data, while the event type defines the specific kind of interaction.

 Asynchronous